 When shorting a stock via a traditional method, traders borrow shares they do not own.
 These shares are usually lent from their financial broker and sell the borrowed shares at market value.
 The trader aims to repurchase the same shares at a lower price and return the shares to the lender.
 This is typically a practice of large institutions rather than individual investors, but some brokers will facilitate short selling.

-With CFDs, you can go long and short on a variety of different markets.
+With derivatives, you can go long and short on a variety of different markets.
 In this situation, the key is to identify the cause of a bear market and find stocks that are heavily exposed to it.
 For example, in the coronavirus-led bear market of 2020, travel stocks were hit the hardest due to countries locking down their borders.
 Airlines were hit the hardest.

 With us, you can also trade a basket of shares with a single click.
 Share baskets are mini portfolios of stocks built around a specific theme such as meme stocks, social media stocks, EV stocks, and many other ThematiX.